Aboriginal arts, culture & heritage

 Learn about the Aboriginal arts, culture and heritage that are woven into the fabric of our country.
 Aboriginal Affairs and Northern Development Canada (AANDC) works with Aboriginal partners to help celebrate, raise awareness of, and preserve Aboriginal arts, culture and heritage.
 As well, AANDC supports Aboriginal people (First Nations, Inuit and Métis) and Northerners in their efforts to: improve social well-being and economic prosperity; develop healthier, more sustainable communities and participate more fully in Canada's political, social and economic development — to the benefit of all Canadians.

-Find out more about AANDC's extensive Aboriginal Art Collection, Art Lending Program, Artist Directory and more.
+Find out more about AANDC's extensive Aboriginal art collection, Art Lending Program, artist directory.